Violations Currently Being Enforced

 Locations

-Enforcement sites will be selected based on crash and speed data indicating high-risk corridors.
+Enforcement sites are selected based on crash and speed data indicating high-risk corridors.
 Sites may also be selected based on the viability of traditional in-person law enforcement in the work zone.

 Active Automated Speed Enforcement Work Zones